In biblical times, a city was a large cluster of buildings surrounded by walls. It had

 The road which led to the main gate was planned, wherever possible, with wartime exigencies as well as peaceful uses in mind.
 An army marched to the attack with the soldiers holding their weapons in their right hands and their shields in the left.
 Wherever possible, accordingly, a city gate was placed so that anyone coming up the road had the wall and its defenders on the vulnerable right-hand side.

-Where, as in Megiddo, this was physically impossible, a second outer gate would be built to protect the entrance to the city.
+Where, as in Megiddo, this was physically impossible, a second outer gate would be built to protect the entrance to the city (see below).
 This bastion, guarding the approaches to the city, helped to overcome the intrinsic weakness of a system which allowed enemy soldiers to come up close to the walls, protected by their shields.

 In the Israelite period, city gates were part of a strong, massive tower, through which the road ran, narrowed by two or three embrasures and closed during the night or in time of war.

 The door itself was guarded by two or more pairs of massive piers, forming the guardrooms between them.
 Behind the first set of piers hung the door, with a huge vertical beam at each side, strengthened by strips of bronze.
 It moved on hinges fitted into hollowed out stone door sockets on either side of the piers, i.e. at each end of this doorsill of the Lachish gate.
-The friction between the hinge and the socket naturally wore out the stone so door sockets might be protected by bronze covers such as the one found in Jaffa.
+The friction between the hinge and the socket (see dotted line) naturally wore out the stone so door sockets might be protected by bronze covers.

 The sockets for city gates and the doors to other important buildings had to be replaced frequently.
 For this reason, many more worn-out door sockets than city gates have been unearthed in Israelite cities.
 Sometimes the socket stones were used in later buildings.